Karla Donehew-Perez, violin

 We are the Catalyst.

-Hailed by the New York Times at their Carnegie Hall debut as “invariably energetic and finely burnished…playing with earthy vigor,” Catalyst Quartet is comprised of top Laureates and alumni of the internationally acclaimed Sphinx Competition with the 2015 winner of the Seoul International Music Competition.
-Known for “rhythmic energy, polyphonic clarity and tight ensemble-playing,” the ensemble has toured throughout the United States and abroad, including sold-out performances at the Kennedy Center in Washington DC, at Chicago’s Harris Theater, Miami’s New World Center and Stern Auditorium at Carnegie Hall.
+Hailed by the New York Times at their Carnegie Hall debut as “invariably energetic and finely burnished…playing with earthy vigor,” the Grammy Award-winning Catalyst Quartet is comprised of top Laureates and alumni of the internationally acclaimed Sphinx Competition.
+Known for “rhythmic energy, polyphonic clarity and tight ensemble-playing,” the ensemble has toured throughout the United States and abroad, including sold-out performances at the Kennedy Center in Washington DC, at Chicago’s Harris Theater, Miami’s New World Center and Stern Auditorium at Carnegie Hall in New York.

-Catalyst Quartet has held concert residencies at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music and Pennsylvania State University.
-International residencies where they perform and teach master classes have included the In Harmony Project in England, the University of South Africa, and the Teatro de Bellas Arts in Cali, Colombia.
+Catalyst Quartet has given concert residencies at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music and Pennsylvania State University.
+International residencies where they perform and teach master classes have included the University of South Africa, England’s In Harmony Project, and the Teatro de Bellas Artes in Cali, Colombia.

-Catalyst Quartet has been invited to guest artist at important music festivals, Mainly Mozart in San Diego, the Great Lakes Chamber Music Festival, Sitka Music Festival, Juneau Jazz and Classics, Strings Music Festival and the Grand Canyon Music Festival.
-In 2014 they opened the Festival del Sole in Napa with Joshua Bell and also participated in England’s Aldeburgh Music Foundation’s String Quartet Residency with two performances in Jubilee Hall.
-Recent seasons have brought international touring in Mexico and Colombia, and expanded U.S. tours in Virginia, Minnesota, Hawaii and California.
-Catalyst’s New York City presence has included concerts on the café series at the Metropolitan Museum of Art, at Columbia University’s Miller Theatre, for Schneider Concerts at the The New School. and six concerts with Grammy Award-winning jazz vocalist Cécile McLorin Salvant at Jazz at Lincoln Center.
+Catalyst Quartet has been invited as guest artist at important music festivals, including Mainly Mozart in San Diego, the Great Lakes Chamber Music Festival, Sitka Music Festival, Juneau Jazz and Classics, Strings Music Festival, the Vail International Dance Festival, and the Grand Canyon Music Festival where they appear annually.
+They opened the Festival del Sole in Napa, California with Joshua Bell in 2014 and participated that year in England’s Aldeburgh Music Foundation String Quartet Residency with two performances in Jubilee Hall.
+The quartet served as principal players and featured ensemble with the Sphinx Virtuosi on six national tours.
+Recent seasons have brought international engagements in Mexico, Argentina, Colombia and Puerto Rico, and expanded tours throughout the United States.
+The ensemble’s New York City presence has included concerts on the café series at the Metropolitan Museum of Art, at Columbia University’s Miller Theatre, for Schneider Concerts at The New School, and six concerts with Grammy Award-winning jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center.
+The subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.
+They launched their New York concert series CQ@Howl in 2018.

-The Bach / Gould Project - Catalyst Quartet’s debut recording featuring the members’ own arrangement of J.S.
-Bach’s monumental Goldberg Variations paired with Glenn Gould’s seminal String Quartet - was released in April 2015 on the Azica label.
-CQ is also featured on the release Strum, string works by composer/violinist Jessie Montgomery, a former member of the quartet.
-CQ has performed on numerous television and radio broadcasts for Detroit Public Television, American Public Media’s Performance Today, and Chicago, Houston, Seattle and Vermont local stations.
-The ensemble was also featured in The Strad and Strings Magazine.
+Their recordings span the scope of their interests and artistry.
+Their debut album The Bach/Gould Project - features its own arrangement of J.S.
+Bach’s monumental Goldberg Variations paired with Glenn Gould’s String Quartet Op.
+1. Catalyst Quartet can also be heard on Strum, the solo debut of CQ violinist, composer Jessie Montgomery, Bandaneon y cuerdas, tango inspired music for string quartet and Bandaneon by JP Jofre, and Dreams and Daggers, their 2 CD Grammy winning album with Cecile McLorin Salvant.
+Catalyst has performed on numerous television and radio broadcasts for Detroit Public Television, American Public Media’s Performance Today, and Chicago, Houston, Seattle and Vermont local stations.
+The ensemble has been featured in The Strad and Strings Magazine.

 Founded by the Sphinx Organization, the Catalyst Quartet combines a serious commitment to diversity and education with a passion for contemporary works.
-In October 2016 the members will complete their sixth national tour as principal players and featured ensemble with the Sphinx Virtuosi.
-Catalyst Quartet members also serve as principal faculty at the Sphinx Performance Academy at Oberlin College and Roosevelt University.
+In 2016 the Quartet completed their sixth national tour as principal players and featured ensemble with the Sphinx Virtuosi.
+Catalyst Quartet members serve as principal faculty at the Sphinx Performance Academy at The Cleveland Institute of Music and Curtis Institute of Music.

 Additional information with links to audio and video performances can be found on their homepage: www.catalystquartet.com